schism-dev/schism/docs/getting-started/visualization.md

  the new scribed outputs, while `SCHISM_SLAB.m` and `SCHISM_TRANSECT.m` are for the old outputs (schout*.nc).

 ## Visualization with pylib
-pylib provides `schismview` to visualize outputs (scribed outputs, OLDIO not supported yet). `schismview` will collect all the available variables from your outputs.
-For each variable, you can do 1). contour plot, 2). animation, 3). extract time series, and 4) query, etc. This is a lightweight app, and please report bug to SCHISM maillist or wzhengui@gmail.com.
+pylib provides `schismview` to visualize outputs (scribed outputs only). `schismview` will collect all the available variables from your outputs.
+For each variable, you can do 1). contour plot, 2). transect plot; 3) animation, 4). extract time series, and 5) query, etc. Please report bug to SCHISM maillist or wzhengui@gmail.com.

 ### **[Installation of pylib](./pre-processing-with-pylib/installation.md)**